Block Options

 Collapse Questions

-Collapse Questions reduces the size of your questions for easy navigation and can be enabled or disabled by clicking Collapse Questions.
+Collapse questions reduces the size of your questions for easy navigation and can be enabled or disabled by clicking Collapse questions in the block options.
 When this option is enabled, the question text and any choice text will display in a condensed format.

 When collapsed, an icon appears to the left of your questions and indicates what the question type is.
 Radio buttons, checkboxes, text entry boxes, and other features of your questions will not display.